mmthatch12/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  Relational Databases are the tables and files where the data is store, SQL is the language used to access that database and to manipulate data in the database.

 - [ ] Why do tables need a `primary key`?

+Tables need a primary key because it acts as a unique identifier.
+This allows for data to be tracked by it's unique identifier.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+You need to have an intermediary table that hold foreign keys to each of the tables it is the intermediary for.

 ## Minimum Viable Product